godotengine/godot-docs/tutorials/2d/using_tilesets.rst

 ---------------------------------------------------------

 We've now successfully created a basic TileSet.
-We could start using in the TileMap node now, but it currently lacks any form of collision detection.
+We could start using in the TileMapLayer node now, but it currently lacks any form of collision detection.
 This means the player and other objects could walk straight through the floor or walls.